thegetty/quire-docs/content/docs-v1/v1-tutorial.md

 ### Try it for Yourself

+1. In the `about.md` file, delete all the text that falls below the page YAML, starting with "This starter theme...".
-5. Page content goes below the YAML block.
-Delete the text that is there and copy-and-paste the following text that has been formatted with Markdown:
+2. With your page now empty, aside from the page YAML, copy-and-paste the following text that has been formatted with Markdown:

 ```md
 ## A Riotous Energy